Angular Combining of Forecasts of Probability Distributions: Empirical Study of Covid Mortality Forecasting

 \subsection{The Dataset}

-We used data from the COVID-19 Forecast Hub (COVID-19 Forecast Hub 2020).
-The Hub provides open access to weekly observations and forecasts from multiple forecasting teams for one to four weeks-ahead for the number of reported COVID-19 deaths at the national and state level in the U.S. Mortality forecasts have been used by public health decision makers during the pandemic (\citealt{Adam2020}; \citealt{Nikolopoulos2021}; \citealt{Ray2020}).
-Forecasts from the Hub have gained widespread attention with weekly updates presented on the website of the Center for Disease Control and Prevention, as well as featuring on Nate Silver\textquoteright s FiveThirtyEight website.
-The teams submitting forecasts to the Hub come from academia, industry and government affiliated groups.
-We used forecasts of the number of weekly COVID-19 deaths produced from the 84 weekly forecast origins from 6 June 2020 to 8 January 2022, inclusive, and mortality observations, recorded on 15 January 2022, for the weeks ending 13 June 2020 to 15 January 2022, inclusive.
+We used data from the COVID-19 Forecast Hub (https://covid19forecasthub.org/).
+The Hub provides open access to weekly observations and forecasts from multiple forecasting teams for one to four weeks-ahead for the number of reported Covid deaths at the national and state level in the U.S. Mortality forecasts were used by public health decision makers during the pandemic (\citealt{Adam2020}; \citealt{Ray2023}).
+Forecasts from the Hub gained widespread attention with weekly updates presented on the website of the Center for Disease Control and Prevention.
+The teams submitting forecasts to the Hub came from academia, industry and government affiliated groups.
+We used forecasts of the number of weekly Covid deaths produced from the 84 weekly forecast origins from 6 June 2020 to 8 January 2022, inclusive, and mortality observations, recorded on 15 January 2022, for the weeks ending 13 June 2020 to 15 January 2022, inclusive.
 We considered mortality at the national level, for the 50 states, and for the District of Columbia, which for simplicity we refer to as a state.
 The dataset, therefore, involved 52 time series. \citet{Taylor2022} used the same data in a study of interval forecast combining.